chellmuth/gpu-motunui/README.md

 # GPU-Motunui

-GPU-Motunui is a forward path tracer that renders Disney Animation's [Moana island scene](https://technology.disneyanimation.com/islandscene/).
+GPU-Motunui is a unidirectional path tracer that renders Disney Animation's [Moana island scene](https://technology.disneyanimation.com/islandscene/).
 Using the OptiX 7 API and a custom out-of-core rendering solution, all ray tracing is done on the GPU.
 Read an introduction [here](https://www.render-blog.com/2020/10/03/gpu-motunui/).

 ## Renders
 **shotCam:**